Introduction to Conditional Numerical Reproducibility (CNR)

 Note: on non-Intel CPUs the results may differ because the MKL_CBWR_COMPATIBLE code path is run instead.
 On an Intel CPU without AVX support, the MKL_CBWR_DEFAULT path is run instead.

-Please consult the user guide for additional details.
+Please consult the developer guide for additional details.

 • ?gemm, ?trsm, ?symm, and their CBLAS equivalents.